writethedocs/organizer-manual/source/confs/conf-communication.rst

 -------------

 It's easy to forget a key element while writing an email.
 Here's a description of what every type of email should content.

+If relevant, you should always mention your CFP (deadline and link to it) and your sponsors at the end of your emails.

 Date Announcement
 ~~~~~~~~~~~~~~~~~